 More and more, however, non-traditional CD products are being offered to investors, products which are more complex and which carry more risk.
 These are generally referred to as "long-term" CDs.
-They generally have a maturity of several years, in CFSC WSP 20190515- Page 145 of 239 some instances, as long as twenty years, and sometimes carry a higher yield than an FDIC-insured CD.
+They generally have a maturity of several years, in some instances, as long as twenty years, and sometimes carry a higher yield than an FDIC-insured CD.
 They may also, however, have any number of additional features affecting the rate of return and degree of risk such as variable interest rates, callability by the issuing bank, available for trade in a secondary market and subject to transactions costs not typically associated with a traditional CD.